DanielLiu-326/socks5Server/README.md

 # socks5Server
-a socks5 server base on libevent
+a socks5 server base on libevent(Linux only)
 ## usage
 `cd src`
 `cmake`